TheoNorris/the-odd-dog-blog/README.md

 - As a user I can navigate through the website efficiently without questioning how to return.

 I have been through every link on the website, always being able to return to the home page if necessary.
 The navbar is also fixed so there is an option to return whenever seen fit.
+The website also has a personalised 404 page with a home link so the user should never get lost.

 - As a user I will be able to view an array of different blogs and articles.